TXP07/Sperm-Segmentation-Project/README.md

 ## Quick Tour:<br>
 This is a pytorch implementation for our MICCAI-2024 paper "CS3: Cascade SAM for Sperm Segmentation".<br>
 To run the code, please make sure you have prepared your data following the same structure as follows (you can also refer to the examplar data in this repository):<br>
-If you wish to utilize any of their notebooks or data, you can easily copy the required files from [segment-anything](https://github.com/facebookresearch/segment-anything) to your local copy of this repository.<br>

 ## Project Structure<br>
 Here is an overview of the project's directory structure:<br>
 ```